mariasofiadf/FEUP_LBAW/artefacts/pa.md

 Image 1.
 Example of a message from register error.

-### 4. Input Validation

-Input data is always validated both client-side and server-side.
+### 4. Input Validationdocsta is always validated both client-side and server-side.
 This acts as double safety for user input.
 Some examples of where this validation occurs are login, register, auction creation, bid on action.
 Client side validation usually checks for required fields and correct data types (number, text, file extension, etc) while server side validation checks those same conditions and also checks for contextual validity.